capooti/foss4g_2017_geonode_solr/docs/03_geoserver.md

 Clicking on each service capabilities link you will access the capabilities document for the given service type.

 A quickstart for using the GeoServer web administration interface can be found [here](http://docs.geoserver.org/latest/en/user/gettingstarted/web-admin-quickstart/index.html).
 For the purpose of the workshop, takes some minutes to explore the main sections of the GeoServer administrative interface which can be useful when using it with GeoNode.
-You can access to these sections by clicking on the menu items on the left of the GeoServer page:
+You can access to these sections by clicking on the menu items on the left of the GeoServer page.

 **Server Status** provides a summary of the server configuration and status.
 From this page it is possible to see the location of the GeoServer data directory, the connections and memory used, the JVM Version and many other information